NFL and players agree to new COVID protocols amid flood of positive tests - NewsBreak

 - Two negative Mesa tests which can be taken the day after the positive swab

-In each of the scenarios outlined above, the NFL said a player’s club must activate him prior to the game day deadline.MCPS updates COVID-19 policy for winter sports
+In each of the scenarios outlined above, the NFL said a player’s club must activate him prior to the game day deadline.New location of 2024 Super Bowl revealed, sources say

 Any individual who does not receive the required number of negative tests to “test out” prior to the expiration of his/her 10-day quarantine period will be eligible to return to the club facility and interact with players and Tiered Individuals consistent with the standard quarantine periods.